hedyhli/dotfiles/README.md

 - [x] Make use of Lazy loading
 - [x] Fix ftplugin + lazy ft handle
 - [x] Use Tree sitter
+- [ ] Ensure conditionally loaded plugins (from nvim version) work as expected

 ### Vanilla Emacs

-I use chemacs2 for switching emacs profiles (emacs < v29) and it allows me to use both vanilla emacs and doom emacs at the same time.
+I use chemacs2 for switching emacs profiles (for emacs < v29) and it allows me to use both vanilla emacs and doom emacs at the same time.
 See [`.emacs-profiles.el`](.emacs-profiles.el).

 **Setup**: `dotscripts/setup/emacs`.
 This script is pretty heavily tested and